 Interim is a good case in point.
 Since it revolves around Shirley, you might expect it to be a little chilly (which it certainly is), but the emotional coldness stretches further than her.
 It’s very disconcerting to see Ruth, up until now positioned as a cheerful and positive character, acting so abusively towards her.

 After Ruth witnesses Shirley repremanding a first year student (played by Chris Range), she reacts with uncharacteristic fury.
 “It’s the same old problem, with background.
 You middle-class bitches, it’s ingrained”.
-This seems especially unfair as Ruth only walked in on the end of the conversation whilst the audience were able to gain a fuller picture – no doubt most would have concluded that Shirley was in the right.
+This seems especially unfair since Ruth only walked in on the end of the conversation, whereas the audience were able to gain a fuller picture and no doubt most would have concluded that Shirley was in the right.

 The first year (not even granted a name) continues to be a mocking presence throughout the episode, occassionly appearing (or heard laughing in the distance) in order to disconcert Shirley a little further.

 The episode isn’t as heavy on dialogue as some.
 The opening few minutes – Shirley breakfasting at home with only an inane DJ on the radio for company – begins proceedings in a low-key way.
 These early scenes aren’t just filler though.